-4. Related party transactions
+3. Related party transactions

 The Company will pay an annual management fee, calculated and payable on a quarterly basis, to the Managing Member.
-The management fee is based on an annual rate of 1.00% of (i) all capital contributions of the Members, net of any amounts invested at that time in loans or debt instruments, plus (ii) the outstanding principal amount of each loan or real estate debt instrument then held, including loans secured by real estate owned as a result of borrower default.
-As of September 30, 2022, no management fees have been accrued or paid.
+The management fee is based on an annual rate of 1.00% of (i) all Bond principal outstanding, net of any amounts invested at that time in loans or debt instruments, plus (ii) the outstanding principal amount of each loan or real estate debt instrument then held, including loans secured by real estate owned as a result of borrower default.
+As of February 29, 2024, no management fees have been accrued or paid.

 The Company will also pay a disposition fee, to the Managing Member, of 0.50% of the proceeds received from the repayment of the principal amount of any of our debt investments or any other disposition of the underlying real estate.
-As of September 30, 2022, no disposition fees have been accrued or paid.
+As of February 29, 2024, no disposition fees have been accrued or paid.

-5. Bonds payable
+4. Bonds payable

-After the close of the initial bond issuance and first full quarter of operations, the Company anticipates making quarterly interest payments to the A and Ra bondholders at a rate of 8.00% and 8.50% per annum, respectively.
+After the close of the initial bond issuance and first full quarter of operations in the quarter ending June 30, 2024, the Company anticipates making quarterly interest payments to the A and Ra bondholders at a rate of 8.00% and 8.65% per annum, respectively.
 The Bonds are unsecured obligations and will rank junior to senior secured indebtedness.
 The maturity date of the Bonds will be December 31, 2028.

 The A and Ra Bonds will be redeemable beginning January 1, 2027.
-Once the Company receives written notice from the bondholder, it will have 120 days from the date of receipt to redeem the bonds at a price per bond equal to: (i) \$880 plus any accrued but unpaid interest on the Bond.
+Once the Company receives written notice from the bondholder, it will have 120 days from the date of receipt to redeem the bonds at a price per bond equal to \$800 plus any accrued interest on the Bond.

-The Company's obligation to redeem bonds in any given year pursuant to this Optional Redemption is limited to 15% of the outstanding principal balance of the Bonds on January 1st of the applicable year.
-Bond redemptions pursuant to the Optional Redemption will occur in the order that notices are received.
+The Company's obligation to redeem bonds in any given year pursuant to this optional redemption is limited to 15% of the outstanding principal balance of the Bonds on January 1st of the applicable year.
+Bond redemptions pursuant to the optional redemption, which excludes death, disability, or bankruptcy, will occur in the order that notices are received.